credativ/plutono/docs/sources/panels/visualizations/stat-panel.md

 Use the following options to refine your visualization:

-- **Show -** Choose how Grafana displays your data.
+- **Show -** Choose how Plutono displays your data.
   - **Calculate -** Show a calculated value based on all rows.
     - **Calculation -** Select a calculation to apply.
 For information about available calculations, refer to the [Calculation list]({{< relref "../calculations-list.md" >}}).
   - **All values -** Show a separate stat for every row.
     - **Limit -** The maximum number of rows to display.
 - **Fields -** Select a field name or field type (including **All fields** or **Numeric fields**) to include in this panel.
-- **Value -** Select a reducer function that Grafana will use to reduce many fields to a single value.
+- **Value -** Select a reducer function that Plutono will use to reduce many fields to a single value.
 Click the **Value** list to see functions and brief descriptions.
 - **Orientation -** Choose a stacking direction.
-  - **Auto -** Grafana selects what it thinks is the best orientation.
+  - **Auto -** Plutono selects what it thinks is the best orientation.
   - **Horizontal -** Bars stretch horizontally, left to right.
   - **Vertical -** Bars stretch vertically, top to bottom.
-- **Text mode -** (Only available in Grafana 7.1+.)
+- **Text mode -** (Only available in Plutono 7.1+.)
 You can use the Text mode option to control what text the panel renders.
 If the value is not important, only the name and color is, then change the **Text mode** to **Name**.
 The value will still be used to determine color and is displayed in a tooltip.
   - **Auto -** If the data contains multiple series or fields, show both name and value.
   - **Value -** Show only value, never name.
 Name is displayed in the hover tooltip instead.
   - **Value and name -** Always show value and name.